haskell/hackage-server/README.md

   post-mirror-hook: "shell command to execute"
 ```
 Recognized types are hackage2, secure and local.
 The target server name was displayed when you ran.

 Note, the target must _not_ have a trailing slash, or confusion will tend to occur.
+Additionally, if you have ipv6 setup on the machine, you may need to replace `localhost` with `127.0.0.1`.

 Also note that you should mirror _from_ hackage2 or secure typically and mirror _to_ hackage2.
 Only mirroring from secure will include dependency revision information.